variadico/noti/docs/noti.md

 ### Telegram

-Open your telegram app, and start a conversation with the [BotFather](https://telegram.me/botfather) and use the `/newbot` to get the BotFather to create your bot and lastly copy and keep the bot token
+Open your telegram app, and start a conversation with the [BotFather](https://telegram.me/botfather).
+Use the `/newbot` command to get the BotFather to create your bot, and lastly copy and keep the bot token.
+Send the new bot a message from the chat you want to notify, then go to `https://api.telegram.org/bot<TOKEN>/getUpdates` and find the `id` for the chat.

 ### Twilio